ENTP: Encoder-only Next Token Prediction: RASP Algorithms

 \paragraph{Transformer Architectures for Next Token Prediction.} Transformers have become the de facto backbones for next-token prediction tasks, leading to several variants such as encoder-decoder, causal decoder-only, and prefix decoder-only models.
 In the encoder-decoder model~\citep{bart, chung2024scaling}, similar to the vanilla Transformer~\citep{vaswani2023attentionneed}, the encoder transforms the input tokens into conditioning features, and the decoder auto-regressively predicts the target tokens by using cross-attention over the encoded representation and causal attention over the output tokens.
 In contrast, the causal decoder-only model~\citep{gpt3, palm} uses only the Transformer decoder and applies causal attention to all tokens to perform next-token prediction, ensuring that each token attends only to previous tokens.
 The prefix decoder-only model~\citep{T5, wu2021yuan} is similar to the causal decoder-only model but differs in that it applies non-causal attention (i.e., full self-attention) to the input sequence (see Figure~\ref{fig:attention_pattern} for visualizations of the attention patterns in these variants).

 With the development of these models, recent studies have investigated the performance of each variant across various tasks.
-Notably, \cite{zeroshot} examined the zero-shot generalization performance of each model along with various objectives, and \cite{ding2024causallm} analyzed the performance of causal decoder-only and prefix decoder-only models in in-context learning.
-However, despite these diverse studies, there is a lack of research on encoder-only models that do not impose the constraint of causal attention for every next token prediction.
-Therefore, in this work, we analyze the characteristics of encoder-only next-token prediction (ENTP), comparing them with decoder-only models.
+Notably, \citet{zeroshot} examined the zero-shot generalization performance of each model along with various objectives, and \citet{ding2024causallm} analyzed the performance of causal decoder-only and prefix decoder-only models in in-context learning. \citet{patel2023bidirectionallanguagemodelsfewshot} showed that bidirectional language models, trained with denoising objectives such as masked language modeling, can be prompted in an auto-regressive manner, achieving performance comparable to larger decoder-only Transformers.
+Building on this foundation, ENTP explores the training of bidirectional language models using auto-regressive objectives.